 Floating Rate EMI Calculation

 We suggest that you calculate floating / variable rate EMI by taking into consideration two opposite scenarios, i.e., optimistic (deflationary) and pessimistic (inflationary) scenario.
 Loan amount and loan tenure, two components required to calculate the EMI are under your control; i.e., you are going to decide how much loan you have to borrow and how long your loan tenure should be.
 But interest rate is decided by the banks & HFCs based on rates and policies set by RBI.
-As a borrower, you should consider the two extreme possibilities of increase and decrease in the rate of interest and calculate how much would be your EMI under these two conditions.
+As a borrower, you should consider the two extreme possibilities of increase and decrease in the rate of interest and calculate your EMI under these two conditions.
 Such calculation will help you decide how much EMI is affordable, how long your loan tenure should be and how much you should borrow.

 Optimistic (deflationary) scenario: Assume that the rate of interest comes down by 1% - 3% from the present rate.
 Consider this situation and calculate your EMI.
 In this situation, your EMI will come down or you may opt to shorten the loan tenure.
 Ex: If you avail home loan to purchase a house as an investment, then optimistic scenario enables you to compare this with other investment opportunities.